 “Ya,” he said, and pulled her closer.
 “We’re good.”

-Tell us: Do people really do silly or reckless things to deflect from an emotional problem they are having?
+Tell us: Do people really do silly or reckless things to distract themselves from an emotional problem they are having?
 Is the relationship between Malcolm and Becca likely to build on a firm base now?